kobi-hari-courses/2111-microfocus-css/Modules/05 - Sizes and Position/README.md

 # Module 5 - Sizing and Position
-In this module we will learn all about CSS grids
+In this module we will cover various sizing techniques, responsivness, and positioning.

 ## Media Queries
+* How to create a media query
+* How to modify the layout according to media properties
+* Restricting to screen media
+* Restricting to size and creating various breakpoints
+* Why not to use media queries and what better alternatives exist

 ## Sizing functions
 * The `max` function
 * The `min` function
 * The `clamp` function
 * Using math inside `min`, `max` and `clamp`
-* Adjusting font sizes using functions
+* Responsive font sizes: Adjusting font sizes using functions
 * The `minmax` function
+* The limitations of `min`, `max` and `clamp` that `minmax` does not have
 * Responsive grids using functions

 ## Sizing Constants
-* `max-content` value and `min-content` value
+* `max-content` value
-*
+* `min-content` value
+* Using sizing constants in grid templates

 ## Automatic row creation
 * Review of the `grid-auto-rows` and `grid-auto-colu,ns` container property
 * `repeat` with `auto-fill`
 * `repeat` with `auto-fit`
+* The difference between `auto-fit` and `auto-fill`

 ## Introcution to Positions
 * Static